Scalar-induced gravitational waves including isocurvature perturbations with lattice simulations: Simulation results with energy transfer

 Under the convention $a(\tau_i) = 1$, the conformal time roughly at matter-radiation equality, $\tau_*$, appeared in Eq.~\eqref{eq:ana_a}, is determined solely by the initial time $\tau_i$ and the initial abundance $\beta$\footnote{This $\tau_*$ will only be input as a initial parameter, the real $\tau_*$ can be obtained in the simulation.}

 As illustrative examples, we consider PBH masses of $M_{\mathrm{PBH}} = 10^{-4}g$ and $2\times10^{-4}g$, and initial abundances $\beta = 5\times10^{-2}, 10^{-2}, 5\times10^{-3}$ in our simulations\footnote{For larger PBH masses or smaller initial abundances, the values of $t_{\mathrm{eva}}$ or $\tau_*$ in the simulation become very large.
 Simulating such cases is very challenging, which may require switching to a logarithmic time evolution scheme for the equations.}, as shown in Fig.~\ref{fig:pbhiso}.
+Our simulation has verified the $k$-scaling reported in Ref.~\cite{Domenech:2020ssp}.
+However, while the near-peak power law in that work is $k^{11/3}$, our results indicate a possible dependence on the PBH decay time and the duration of the PBH-dominated era.
 It can be seen that a larger initial abundance or a larger PBH mass leads to a steeper power-law behavior near the peak, as illustrated in Fig.~\ref{fig:compare}.
-This behavior may originate from the different decay times of PBHs and the duration of the PBH-dominated era, an interpretation that warrants further analytical and numerical investigation in future work.
+An interesting finding is that the peak height (depicted in Fig.~\ref{fig:compare}) is dictated solely by the PBH mass, while the location of the break in the power-law scaling is governed only by the initial abundance of PBHs.
+This behavior may also originate from the different decay times of PBHs and the duration of the PBH-dominated era, an interpretation that warrants further analytical and numerical investigation in future work.

 The dynamics of non-topological solitons, such as Q-balls, are closely analogous; the primary distinction lies in their decay rates

 where the parameter $n$ characterizes the decay rate for different types of solitons~\cite{Pearce:2025ywc, Multamaki:1999an}, with the values $n = 3, 1, 3/5$ corresponding to thin-wall Q-balls, thick-wall Q-balls, and delayed Q-balls, respectively.
 Figure~\ref{fig:qball} demonstrates that a slower decay rate results in both a shallower power-law index near the peak and a reduced GW amplitude.
 Consequently, it is imperative to derive an analytical relation between the decay rate and the GW amplitude in order to break degeneracies and distinguish among different Q-ball models and PBH populations.